 Explore the kids zone featuring our giant colouring wall and discover more about our climate, the "Ventnor MethodSM" and sustainability here at the Garden.

-- 12. The Japanese Garden: Oriental beauty
+12. The Japanese Garden:

 This garden reflects not just the plants of Japan, but those of the Far East that share our climate.
 These are arranged naturally, but also with nods to the Japanese gardening style and tradition.

-- 13. Walled Garden & Long Border
+13. Walled Garden & Long Border

-- 14. Olive Grove
+14. Olive Grove

-- 15. Lower Nursery Glasshouse & Workshop
+15. Lower Nursery Glasshouse & Potting Benches: Not open to the public.

-- 16. Arid Garden: Our very own desert Contains many plants typically seen in a dry collection under glass which flower freely out of doors at VBG such as Prickly Pear cacti, Agaves, Aloes and Puya.
+16. Arid Garden:

+Contains many plants typically seen in a dry collection under glass which flower freely out of doors at VBG such as Prickly Pear cacti, Agave, Aloe and Puya.
 Opened by The Prince of Wales & Duchess of Cornwall.

-- 17. Exotic Mushroom Chamber

-- 18. Tropical House & The Hub: VBG explained & Kid's Zone

-- 19. VBG Studio: Artist in Residence

-- 20. Stay @VBG Accommodation: Camping & Holiday Lets

-- 21. The Plantation Room Café & Vista View Terrace
+18. Tropical House & The Hub: VBG explained & Kid's Zone 19.
+VBG Studio: Artist in Residence 20.
+Stay @VBG Accommodation: Camping & Holiday Lets 21.
+The Plantation Room Café & Terrace 22.
+Heritage Centre: Learn the history of the Hospital and Garden.
+23. Garden Centre:

-- 22. Heritage Center Learn the history of the Hospital and Garden. - 23.
-Garden Center Take home your favorite plants from your garden visit, either as seeds or in pots. collected by hand and raised in our on site nurseries. - 24.
-Puya Boutique Shopping Exit through the shop and explore the best of boutique home and garden gifts.

-Hop Yard: The only hand picked hopyard in the uk, home of Botanic Ale & Lagers - be sure to try some from our food outlets and boutique.
+Take home your favourite plants from your garden visit, either as seeds or in pots. collected by hand and raised in our on site nurseries.
+24. Puya Boutique Shopping: Exit through the shop and explore the best of boutique home and garden gifts.
+Hop Yard: The southern most hop yard in the UK, home of Botanic Ale & Lagers - be sure to try some from our food outlets and boutique.

-A VISITOR'S GUIDE TO VBG

-AN INNOVATIVE BOTANIC GARDEN FOR THE 21ST CENTURY

-Britain's Hottest Garden & Climate Change

-As a modern botanic garden we show a style of gardening that is relevant to today's environmental challenges.
+A VISITOR'S GUIDE TO VBG AN INNOVATIVE BOTANIC GARDEN FOR THE 21ST CENTURY Britain's Hottest Garden & Climate Change As a modern botanic garden we show a style of gardening that is relevant to today's environmental challenges.
 Unlike traditional botanic gardens, VBG presents plants in communities, matching the genetics of the plant collection to our microclimate and alkaline soil.
 On average VBG is 5°C hotter than the rest of the Island and the mainland.
 Therefore, we can present what the U.K.'s flora might look like in the future - today.
 Want to know more?
 Find our book Ventnor Botanic Garden Today in our on-site outlets.

-THE VENTNOR METHODSM How we garden at VBG

-We aim to show plants growing in association with each other as they would in the wild.
+THE VENTNOR METHODSM How we aarden at VBG We aim to show plants growing in association with each other as they would in the wild.
 Much like Nature itself, they are not orderly.
 We do not plant in threes and fives as in a standard mixed border.
 Dead plants and fallen leaves are left in place to allow decay and self-seeding, reducing the influence of the gardener.
 The Ventnor MethodSM allows our ecosystems to fill in with the ants, pests, parasites, fungi and rusts that would not appear in many pristine gardens.
 In our view if you want to conserve or protect a plant, put it in an ecosystem, not by itself in a heated greenhouse.
 You might say, "What a mess!" or you might say "How innovative!".